-Boiled, plunger pot, Turkish and espresso coffee can increase blood cholesterol levels, but filtered, spiced and instant coffee don't.
-In addition, participants who drink coffee regularly could also be characterized by different behavioral patterns.
-However, medical research has been confusing; some studies support a link between coffee consumption and hypertension, but others do not, and Italian research from 1987 suggests that coffee may even help lower blood pressure.
+Boiled, plunger pot, Turkish and espresso coffee can increase blood cholesterol levels, but filtered, spiced and instant coffee don't.The research on the relationship between coffee consumption and hypertension has been conflicting; some studies support a link between them, while others do not.
+An Italian study from 1987 even suggests that coffee may help lower blood pressure.
 Ultimately, it is important to note that everyone reacts differently to caffeine and coffee, so it is best to consult with your doctor before making any changes to your diet.